fprime-community/fprime-baremetal/fprime-baremetal/Os/Baremetal/MicroFs/docs/sdd.md

 #### 3.2.2 Initialization

-`Os::MicroFs` requests memory from the `Fw::MemAlloctor` instance passed to the following call:
+`Os::Baremetal::MicroFs` requests memory from the `Fw::MemAlloctor` instance passed to the following call:

 ```c++
 void MicroFsInit(const MicroFsConfig& cfg,      //!< the configuration of the memory space